 Complete this worksheet only if line 18 or line 19 of Schedule D is more than zero.
-Otherwise, complete the Qualified Dividends and Capital Gain Tax Worksheet on page 34 of the Instructions for Form 1040 to figure your tax.
+Otherwise, complete the Qualified Dividends and Capital Gain Tax Worksheet on page 38 of the Instructions for Form 1040 (or in the Instructions for Form 1040NR) to figure your tax.

-Exception: Do not use the Qualified Dividends and Capital Gain Tax Worksheet or this worksheet to figure your tax if:

-- Line 15 or line 16 of Schedule D is zero or less and you have no qualified dividends on Form 1040, line 9b, or - Form 1040, line 42, is zero or less.
+Exception: Do not use the Qualified Dividends and Capital Gain Tax Worksheet or this worksheet to figure your tax if: Line 15 or line 16 of Schedule D is zero or less and you have no qualified dividends on Form 1040, line 9b (or Form 1040NR, line 10b); or